Andalusia is a warm and welcoming region, full of historical masterpieces, good food and wild dancing.

 The arches of the columns are the most fascinating element.

 You can’t miss the Alcazar of the Christian kings for its beautiful garden.

 The Roman bridge and the gate are beautiful; in my opinion the remains of the synagogue and the church of the holy grace are less interesting.

-Cordoba’s iconic dish of Cordoba is samorejo, which represents for Andalusia what gaspacho is for Catalonia.
+Cordoba’s iconic dish of Cordoba is samorejo, a soup not as world famous as gaspacho.
 It is an orange-colored cold tomato and stale bread soup topped with hard-boiled eggs cut into wedges and diced serrano ham.